 Mailing Lists – NCOA & PAF

-When preparing your list for a mailing with an online printer, there are many things to consider.
+When preparing your mailing list for an online printer, there are many things to consider.
 One thing in particular is who it’s for.
 The answer to this question will determine if National Change of Address (NCOA) is right for the mailing list.

 The type of mailing will affect who you are trying to reach.
 For example, if a new Italian restaurant opens in Minnesota, it’s going to need some seriously excellent food to entice someone who moved to Montana.
 In this case, NCOA is not needed.